MdShoaibulhaq/My-aws-preperation-notes/README.md

 =>Using Amazon EC2 eliminates your need to invest in hardware upfront, so you can develop and deploy applications faster.

-=>You can use Amazon EC2 to launch as many or as few virtual servers as you need, configure security and networking, and manage storage.
+>You can use Amazon EC2 to launch as many or as few virtual servers as you need, configure security and networking, and manage storage.
 Amazon EC2 enables you to scale up or down to handle changes in requirements or spikes in popularity, reducing your need to forecast traffic.
 I want you to picture EC2 like a computer, and the components that make it up like OS, CPU, HDD, NW, Firewall, RAM etc.
 ==========================================================================
 EC2 - Features